pomerol-ed/pomerol/README.md

     ```
     cmake <path_to_pomerol_sources> -DCMAKE_BUILD_TYPE=Release -DCMAKE_INSTALL_PREFIX=<installation_path>
     ```
-    * If CMake configuration file of libcommute cannot be found, add `-Dlibcommute_DIR=<libcommute_installation_path>/lib/cmake/libcommute` to the command line.
+    * CMake tries to find an installation of libcommute, whose location can be specified by adding `-Dlibcommute_DIR=<libcommute_installation_path>/lib/cmake` to the command line.
+If this attempt fails, it will download an appropriate version of libcommute and co-install it alongside pomerol.
     * Add `-DTesting=OFF` to disable compilation of unit tests (not recommended).
     * Add `-DProgs=ON` to compile provided executables (from `progs` directory).
 Some of the executables depend on the